buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/QuantitySets/Qto_SurfaceFeatureBaseQuantities.md

 # Qto_SurfaceFeatureBaseQuantities

-Base quantities for Surface Features.
+Base quantities for Surface Features.<!-- end of definition -->